-Subsequent to Q1 2016, the Company entered into a support agreement with Zaff (the "Support Agreement").
-The Support Agreement contemplates a recapitalization of the Company (the "Recapitalization").
-Under the agreement, the Company has agreed to pursue the completion of the Recapitalization pursuant to a plan of compromise and arrangement under the Companies' Creditors Arrangement Act (Canada) and a parallel extrajudicial restructuring proceeding in Brazil under The Bankruptcy Law (11,101/2005), the "Brazilian Proceeding".
+During Q2 2016, the Company entered into a support agreement with Zaff, as amended and restated, "Support Agreement", the Support Agreement contemplates a recapitalization of the Company (the "Recapitalization").
+Under the agreement, the Company has agreed to pursue the completion of the Recapitalization pursuant to the Canadian Restructuring Plan and a parallel extrajudicial restructuring proceeding in Brazil under The Bankruptcy Law (11,101/2005), the "Brazilian Proceeding".
 Per the terms of the Support Agreement, Zaff has acquired substantially all of the outstanding secured and guaranteed debt of the Company and its Brazilian subsidiaries, as well as certain outstanding unsecured debts of the Company and of the Company's Brazilian subsidiaries that are not guaranteed by the Company.
-Under the Canadian restructuring unsecured creditors of the Company will receive either a percentage of their claim in cash or, in the alternative, a combination of (i) restructured debt of MBAC's primary operating subsidiary or (if elected by the applicable creditor) restructured debt of MBAC; and (ii) common shares of MBAC or (if elected by the applicable creditor) share purchase warrants of an MBAC subsidiary exercisable for common shares of MBAC.
-As a result of the Brazilian Proceeding, certain secured and unsecured creditors of the Brazilian subsidiaries of the Company will receive either cash or, in the alternative, a combination of (i) restructured debt of the respective MBAC Brazilian subsidiary; and (ii) share purchase warrants exercisable for preferred shares of the respective MBAC Brazilian subsidiary.
+Under the Canadian Restructuring Plan, unsecured creditors of the Company will receive either (i) a combination of restructured debt of MBAC and common shares of MBAC, or (ii) a percentage of their claim in cash.
+Creditors may also elect to receive the lesser of the full value of their claim against the company or CDN\$10,000 in full satisfaction of such claims.
+As a result of the Brazilian Proceeding, certain secured and unsecured creditors of the Brazilian subsidiaries of the Company will receive either cash or, in the alternative, a combination of (i) restructured debt of the respective MBAC Brazilian subsidiary; and (ii) share purchase warrants exercisable for preferred shares of the respective MBAC Brazilian subsidiary, which preferred shares are to be convertible into common shares of MBAC.
 The Brazilian legal proceeding has been initiated and is in progress.
 Upon completion of all transactions contemplated by the Support Agreement, the investment fund will receive securities representing a controlling interest in the common equity of reorganized MBAC in exchange for the acquired debt and the interim working capital financing that has been provided or will be provided to the Company.
-Subject to certain conditions, the investment company will fund the Company's funding requirements during the term of the Support Agreement, up to a maximum of \$5 million.
-Additionally, MBAC will indirectly acquire all of the shares of GB Minerals Ltd. ("GBL") beneficially held by Zaff in return for common shares of MBAC at a ratio of 2.5 shares of MBAC for each share of GBL so acquired.
+Subject to certain conditions, the investment company will fund the Company's funding requirements during the term of the Support Agreement, up to a maximum of \$4 million of DIP financing.
+Additionally, MBAC will indirectly acquire: (i) all of the shares of GB Minerals Ltd. ("GBL") beneficially held by Zaff in return for common shares of MBAC at a ratio of 2.5 shares of MBAC for each share of GBL so acquired and, (ii) all of the shares of Stonegate Agricom Ltd. ("Stonegate") beneficially held by Zaff in return for common shares of MBAC at a ratio of 1 share of MBAC for each 1.5 shares of Stonegate so acquired.